mastershivam/RecipeApp/README.md

 - **Tagging System**: Organize recipes with custom tags and filter by them
 - **Search**: Full-text search across recipe titles, descriptions, and tags
 - **Progressive Web App (PWA)**: Installable on mobile and desktop with offline support
-- **Modern UI**: Clean, responsive design with a focus on usability
+- **Modern UI**: Cinematic, responsive design with a focus on usability
 - **Fast Performance**: Built with Vite for lightning-fast development and optimized builds

 ## Tech Stack